hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/readme-hp.md

 **Consider including this code in the presentation!**

 Views, paths, controllers and routes for Reviews well under way: pushing to finish before close of day.

+## Day 03 - Production 3:
+13/09/22

+Got '/' working - if not signed in, this brings a landing page.
+If signed in, this goes to reviews home.